-When Dr. Shri Thanedar, CEO of Avomeen Analytical Services, heard news of the recent Johnson & Johnson recall, he had a word of advice to offer.
+When Dr. Shri Thanedar, founder of Avomeen Analytical Services, heard news of the recent Johnson & Johnson recall, he had a word of advice to offer.
 The company just recently announced the recall of Motrin Infant Drops due to the possibility that the medication may be contaminated with plastic particles.
 Dr. Thanedar advised the following:

 “The first practices any company should introduce are ways to protect their products.
 Preventative measures should be put in place to avoid product defect or contamination.
 However, it is also imperative to know what steps to take if a product failure should occur.
 Johnson & Johnson responsibly removed the medication for sale that had even a chance of contamination.
 The question for them now is – what’s next?”